 Try to plan ahead for any problems or emergencies that could come up before you travel.
 Check that your health insurance is valid while you are abroad.
 Also check to see whether the plan will cover a newborn, should you deliver while away.
 You may want to think about getting a supplemental travel and medical evacuation insurance.

 Research medical facilities in your destination.
-Women in the last trimester of pregnancy should look for places that can manage complications of pregnancy, toxemia, and cesarean sections.
+Women in the last trimester of pregnancy should look for places that can manage complications of pregnancy, pre-eclampsia, and cesarean sections.

 If you will need prenatal care while you are abroad, arrange for this before you leave.
 Talk with your healthcare provider or midwife to figure out the best way to handle this.